Palazzo Manfredi

 Top Secret

-A small loggia at the top of the building carries an inscription with Cicero's motto Virtute duce, comite fortuna (Virtue thy leader, fortune thy comrade) — added by Count Manfredi to honour the family's historical heritage.
-Visible from the Aroma rooftop, easy to miss unless someone points it out.
+A small loggia at the very top of the building carries an inscription with Cicero's motto, Virtute duce, comite fortuna — added by Count Manfredi to honour the family line, visible from the Aroma rooftop but easy to miss unless someone points it out.
+Ask at dinner; the staff know exactly where to look.

 The Review

-The two reasons to book Palazzo Manfredi over other Colosseum-area hotels are both on the upper floors.
-Aroma, the rooftop restaurant, runs at Michelin-starred level with Chef Giuseppe Di Iorio working a seasonal tasting menu against the most photographed building in Europe — pumpkin and gorgonzola tagliolini with caviar, octopus and scallops in the primi range, lamb and pork in the secondi.
-The Court, the mixology bar at street level between the main palazzo and the new building, was placed forty-ninth in the Top 500 Bars list in 2021 — Matteo Zed runs the cocktail programme after a working career across Japan, the US, and Italy.
+The two reasons to choose it over its neighbours are both upstairs.
+Aroma, the rooftop restaurant, holds a Michelin star under Chef Giuseppe Di Iorio, who works a seasonal tasting menu against the floodlit amphitheatre — tagliolini with pumpkin, gorgonzola and caviar, octopus and scallops among the primi, lamb and pork to follow.
+The Court, the mixology bar at street level between the two buildings, made the Top 500 Bars list in 2021, with Matteo Zed running the cocktails after years between Japan, New York and Rome.

 Icon of Here for You